Five top tips to keep you gas safe

 You move into a new home.
 Everything seems fresh and new and exciting.
 But don’t forget, there are still precautions you need to take.
 You might have some paperwork from the previous owners about appliances, but we recommend you get your appliances tested.
 And guess who can help with that?

 So there you have it.
-Five simple steps to keep you safe, through Gas Safety week and beyond.
+Five simple steps to keep you safe.
 And we’re here to help whenever you need it.
 From booking a gas safety inspection to getting the right certificates for landlords, when you need home safety tips, just come to us.